 - Wearing socks and shoes that hinder ventilation and don't absorb perspiration

-Nail fungus can be painful and may cause permanent damage to your nails.
-It also may lead to other serious infections that can spread beyond your feet if you have a suppressed immune system due to medication, diabetes or other conditions.
+A severe case of nail fungus can be painful and may cause permanent damage to your nails.
+And it may lead to other serious infections that spread beyond your feet if you have a suppressed immune system due to medication, diabetes or other conditions.

 To make the most of your time with your doctor, it's good to prepare for your appointment.

 - List your symptoms, including any that may seem unrelated to nail fungus.

 - List key personal information, including any major stresses or recent life changes.

 - List all the medications, vitamins and supplements you're taking.

 - What is likely causing my symptoms or condition?

 - What are other possible causes for my symptoms or condition?

 - What is the best course of action?